alfonsobries/vue-tailwind-docs/content/dialog.md

 ### Buttons scoped slot

-The buttons scoped slot includes some data that is neccesary to create your own buttons
+The buttons scoped slot includes some data that is necessary to create your own buttons

 | Attribute             | Type                                      |